oskardudycz/event-driven.io/content/posts/2020-11-29--architect_manifesto/index.pl.md

 Have you heard or made such statements?
 During the years we create an enormous set of the architect subtypes - _Software Architect_, _Enterprise Architect_, _Solution Architect_, _Chief Architect_, _DevOps Architect_, _Junior Architect_.
 I'm sure that there are already bullshit architect title generators somewhere on the web.
 This term was so bloated that I had a hard time calling myself an architect.

 For many of us, architects are just a bunch of middle-aged white dudes sitting in the Ivory Tower.
-Like a Mage Guild - throwing ideas out of context with the real development struggles.
+Like a Mage Guild - throwing ideas out of context.
+Dettached from the real development struggles.

 Some of us, following the microservice and DevOps movements, resigned from having architects.
 Now our teams are autonomous, making their own decisions.